tqandrade/snmp-fiberhome/README.md

 ## getOnuIndexList()

-**Description:** Returns a list with the index of all authorized ONUs in OLT.
+**Description:** Returns an array with the index of all authorized ONUs in OLT.
 If unable to connect to OLT, the return is `false`.

 **Function signature:**